TaoningLi/Transfer-Causal-Learning/README.md

 This is the code file for Advanced Statictical Applications (2024 Spring).

-`data-twins`: raw data and descriptions.
+`data-twins` contains raw data and descriptions.

-`twins-func`: necessary functions.
+`twins-func` contains necessary functions.

-`twins-TCL`: main codes for Transfer Causal Learning.
+`twins-TCL` contains main codes for Transfer Causal Learning.

-`twins-plot`: codes for plots in slides and final report.
+`twins-plot` contains codes for plots in slides and final report.